Peugeot e-5008 (2025) review: a good seven-seat electric SUV that didn’t need more power

 Tech aside, the cabin wraps around you with interesting design and fabric that wouldn’t be out of place on a high-end sofa.
 Peugeot’s designers were aiming for high-end lounge – and when combined with the huge glasshouse and optional panoramic sunroof, we think they’ve hit their marks.
 We particularly like other bits of design like the hidden wireless phone charger and storage space.
 It’s been built to a price, but it’s not something you immediately notice.

 Hop aboard the second row of seats and you’ll find the 5008’s extra length at work.
 There’s lots of space here, but it’s combined with some neat solutions too: for example, deep grooves on the rear of the front seats provide extra space for knees.
-As a result, I was able to comfortably sit behind myself, without my knees pushing on the seat in front.
-I didn’t even pull my seat all the way back to do this, either.
+As a result, taller adults could comfortably sit behind their driving position.

 Go one row back though, and things are a little more cramped.
 The second-row seats are quite clunky to move, and once they’re up they reveal smaller seats at the back.
-They are more for smaller members of the family, with far less leg room on offer.
+They are only really suitable for children or smaller adults, with far less leg room on offer.
 With the mini seats up, boot space is 348-litres.
 That’ll extend to a much more useful 916 litres with them down.
+Be aware that Dual Motor models lose a fraction of boot space because of the second electric motor at the rear, though the space on offer is still more than generous.

 The e-5008 storms upmarket compared to its processor.
-The base EV in Allure spec starts at £48,550 – around £11,000 more expensive than the mild hybrid, and exactly £5000 more than the plug-in.
-That rises to £52,350 for the top of the range GT spec we drove.
+The base EV in Allure spec starts at £48,660 – around £9,000 more expensive than the mild hybrid, and £5,000 more than the plug-in.
+That rises to £52,040 for the top of the range GT spec we drove.

 GT gets you more as standard, such as the ambient lighting in the interior, arm rests on the second row, Alcantara, and other trinkets such as the handsfree boot.

 Outside of its own line-up, the e-5008 has relatively little competition in its class.
-The only other seven-seaters EVs on the market are the £65,025 Kia EV9 and the vastly more expensive Volvo EX90, which retails at £96,255.
-It’s fair to say the Peugeot has the lower end of the market to itself, then.
+The only other seven-seaters EVs on the market are the £52,810 Mercedes EQB, £65,035 Kia EV9 and the vastly more expensive Volvo EX90, which retails at £82,660.
+It’s fair to say the Peugeot has the lower end of the market to itself, then, even from within Stellantis.

 Verdict: Peugeot e-5008